GannettDigital/dtc_lead_testing/README.md

 The index.html page is found at https://gannettdigital.github.io/dtc_lead_testing

-Github pages deploys the latest from the gh_pages branch.
-To make changes live, make them in the gh_pages branch.
+Github pages deploys the latest from the main branch.
+To make changes live, make them in the main branch by submitting a pull request.